 I am a PhD candidate in Art History working hard to finish my dissertation!
 I'm originally from the PNW, but I've spent the last 8 years living in New York.
 Experiencing different worldviews is very important to me.
 I've lived abroad in France and love to travel and explore new spaces and ideas.
 I'm a creative visual thinker and respect that everyone is different in their learning processes.

-SUNY Stony Brook University - PhD, Art History
+Graduate Degree: SUNY Stony Brook University - PHD, Art History

 College Application Essays

 High School Level American Literature

 High School Writing